Musical Parodies, Lincoln Center, and the band returns to Brooklyn

 I've been accompanying classes at CAP21, one of NY's finest musical theater conservatories, which allows young professionals and promising high school performers the opportunity to hone their craft with some of the finest instructors around.
 I've been accompanying their summer intensive for the past few years and am excited to join their year-round staff.

-I've also been conducting jazz vocal ensemble Uncommon Chord, who are about to start recording some new demos at Dubway Studios in downtown Manhattan.
+I've also been conducting jazz vocal ensemble Uncommon Chord, who just recorded some new demos at Dubway Studios in downtown Manhattan, which are set to be mixed and produced by Ted Spencer.
 The sessions will include two of my arrangements, which I'm excited to lay down.
 More info on the group can be found on our website, www.uncommonchord.org.

 This past summer, I served as the Associate Music Director for Cloned!
 The Musical, a hilarious sci-fi musical which recently had an extremely successful run at the New York Musical Theater Festival (NYMF) - we had 7 sell out shows, earned rave reviews from the New York Times, and took home the festival's prestigious 'Best of Fest' award!
 I also was the Music Director and guitarist for the Essential Theater Group's musical adaptation of Twelfth Night, which ran at this year's NY Fringe Festival.
 The production featured beautiful, original music by my friend Conly Basham.
 The production was a magical experience - how many times does a musician get a chance to do Shakespeare?
 To add to the experience, we debuted at the beautiful new Sheen Center, a top-notch venue.